 During the trial placement period, the intended employees keep their unemployment benefit.
 If you are satisfied with their performance during this period, you offer these people an employment contract at the end of the trial period.
 This employment contract cannot include another trial period.
 The Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV) must agree to the trial placement.

-• The prospective employee must receive benefit from UWV (WAO, WIA, WAZ, Wajong or Sickness (Ziektewet) or unemployment benefit (WW of IOW).
+• The prospective employee must already receive benefit from UWV (WAO, WIA, WAZ, Wajong or Sickness (Ziektewet) or unemployment benefit (WW or IOW).

-• The prospective employee has not worked previously for the employer in question, or at least not in the same role.
+• The prospective employee has not previously worked for you in the same role.

-• The employer should take out liability insurance for the employee for the duration of the trial placement.
+• You must take out liability insurance for the employee for the duration of the trial placement.

-• The employer must state the intention to offer the prospective employee a position for at least 6 months after the trial placement.
-That position must involve at least the same number of working hours as the person works during the trial placement.
+• You must have the intention to offer the prospective employee a position for at least 6 months after the trial placement.

 There are also some limitations to trial placements: